And Enoch walked with God; and he was not, for God took him.

 Enoch lived in a historical era that was increasingly becoming wicked and violent.
 He lived just three generations before the time of Noah when “the wickedness of man was great in the earth” (Genesis 6:5) and “the earth [was] filled with violence” (verse 13).
 It is likely that wickedness already affected society in Enoch’s era.
 Enoch’s faithfulness to God would have made him stand out and be unpopular.

 This helps explain why we read that God did something very unusual with Enoch: “God took him.”
 In Hebrews 11:5 we get more information: “By faith Enoch was translated that he should not see death” (King James Version).
-The Greek word “translated” is metatithemi, which means “to transfer, to be carried away or removed” (Strong’s Hebrew Dictionary).
+The word “translated” is from the Greek word metatithemi, which means “to transfer, to be carried away or removed” (Strong’s Hebrew Dictionary).
 The basic meaning is to be transferred from one location to another.

 Many mistakenly interpret Genesis 5:24 and Hebrews 11:5 to teach that Enoch was taken to heaven and never died.
 But this is impossible since Hebrews 11:13 clearly says that “these all died in faith, not having received the promises, but having seen them afar off” (emphasis added).
 Verse 39 clarifies that none of the individuals in this Faith Chapter of the Bible “received the promise,” because all of God’s people will receive the promise together (verse 40).